 Price Range: €

-The Toro Negro (Black Bull) will seduce you with a modern Spanish-oriental Halal cuisine and with a lot of passion that you can taste with every bite.
+The Toro Negro (Black Bull) will seduce you with modern Spanish-oriental Halal cuisine and with a lot of passion that you can taste with every bite.
 The restaurant is just a short walk from subway station Kurfürstendamm, so it’s very centrally located.
-In addition to countless tapas specialities and steaks, you will also find classics from the Spanish, Italian, and Arabic cuisine selected specialities from southern France, as well as their own creations on the menu.
+In addition to countless tapas specialties and steaks, you will also find classics from the Spanish, Italian, and Arabic cuisine selected specialties from southern France, as well as their own creations on the menu.
 For lunch, they offer a special lunch deal with pasta or pizza for 5,90€.
 You can get this business menu from Monday – Saturday from 11 a.m. – 5 p.m.
 The prices are quite moderate, with the most expensive fillet steak of 300gr. being 19,50€.
 The service is very kind, attentive, and kid-friendly.
 When you come here for a family dinner, your kids will certainly find something they like on the comprehensive menu.
-The ambience is quite cosy and old.
-During the weekend and in the evening a reservation is recommended since the place is evolving from an insider tip to the favourite Spanish restaurant of many people.
+The ambiance is quite cozy and old.
+During the weekend and in the evening a reservation is recommended since the place is evolving from an insider tip to the favorite Spanish restaurant of many people.